pentestguy/Email-Spoofer-and-Bomber/README.md

 # Email-Spoofer-and-Bomber

-This is a simple php script which create for some demo pruporses or kind of fun.
+This is a simple php script which create for some demo pruporses or kind of fun.(Educational Purpose ONLY)

-You need to upload it your web hosting
+You need to upload it your web hosting and password is pentestguy.in